 The Bridge Job: Pros and Cons

 Bridge jobs are a type of “career interlude” where workers take a short-term job in a field they know they can do while they get more experience or training in another area.
+Alternatively, bridge jobs can also be entry-level jobs into a field different from what the employee has worked in before; this can be done to enable a career change or to move from one industry to another.
+Jobs that require little to no experience, such as those found here, can be a good place to start when thinking about a bridge job.
 Bridge jobs are often informal, short-term contracts, which can be very flexible and part-time, or even full-time.
 Some bridge jobs are temporary, while others are intended to be permanent and may lead to career advancement.

 - Bridge jobs are that they can help individuals get or keep a job they really like.